House Freedom Caucus Puts Border First in Strategy to Advance Trump Agenda

 0:00

 The House Freedom Caucus has endorsed a two-track approach to advancing President-elect Donald Trump’s agenda amid some Republican division over the reconciliation process.
-The conservative bloc is pushing for an initial bill to address border security followed by a second one to tackle other policy priorities including taxes.
+The conservative bloc is pushing for an initial bill to address border security followed by a second one to tackle other policy priorities, including taxes.

 In a letter to House Speaker Mike Johnson (R-La.) on Dec.
-13, the group’s board of directors urged swift action on a border reconciliation package, arguing that securing resources for Trump’s immigration policies immediately after he takes office in January should be top priority.
+13, the group’s board of directors urged swift action on a border reconciliation package, arguing that securing resources for Trump’s immigration policies immediately after he takes office in January should be the top priority.

 Tom Ozimek